pdromnt/pdromnt/README.md

-### O HAI! ヽ(´▽`)/

-Front-end engineer.
-If it renders in a browser, I've probably built something with it. `Vue`, `React`, `Angular`, and `TypeScript` are where I live.
-Backend when needed (`Node.js`, increasingly `Go`).
-Cloud stuff's in the toolbox (AWS, OCI, Azure), Docker for everything I can containerize, CI/CD with GH Actions or Jenkins, but I'm not the DevOps guy and I won't pretend to be.
+Frontend engineer.
+Vue, React, Angular, TypeScript — 10+ years shipping products from fintech infrastructure to AI tooling.
+I've led teams, rebuilt platforms, and cut build pipelines from hours to minutes.
+Backend when the situation calls for it (Node, AdonisJS, NestJS), AWS when there's no DevOps person handy.
+Docker because I like reproducible builds more than I like debugging environment issues.

-I build some hardware too.
-Arduino, ESP32, sensors everywhere for air quality monitors, power dashboards and all the kind of nerdery that tells you your CO₂ is climbing before your brain notices.
-Firmware in C/C++, dashboards in whatever makes sense that week.
+Also into embedded hardware.
+Arduino, ESP32, air quality sensors, dashboards that tell you your CO₂ is climbing before your brain notices.
+Firmware in C/C++.

-GitHub looks quiet because enterprise repos don't ship in public.
-If you want to see what I can do, bring a challenge. :-)
-- 🌱 Deep-diving React + TypeScript for raw frontend perf
-- 👯 Looking for ESP32 / embedded hardware collabs
-- 🤖 AI is a tool, not a personality trait.
+AI is a tool, not a personality trait.
 I use it.
 I don't worship it.

+- 🌱 Currently deep in React + TypeScript, chasing frontend performance
+- 👯 Open to ESP32 / embedded hardware collabs